 Setting up custom results for quizzes

 You can set up quiz results depending on the given answers.
 Such results are called custom results.
-It means that users get tailored results, not the usual on-fit-all answer.
+It means that users get tailored results, not the usual on-size-fits-all answer.

 Custom results have some advantages over the standard quiz ending: